Campaign Manager 360 macros

 %h macro expands into the host name of the server that serves a creative.
 This eliminates the need to hard-code the host name into your tag.
 The host name varies and the macro expands dynamically for each creative.

-Add the macro to the beginning of the URL in your tag, such as in this image tag:
+Add the macro to the beginning of the URL in your tag, such as in this image tag, where "123456" is a placeholder for the advertiser ID:

 You should always use the